tir38/android-network-monkey/README.md

 Normally the randomness of the above adjustments is 1:10, meaning that 10% of the time Network Monkey will monkey with something.

 However, when jerk mode is enabled this increases to 1:2, or half the time.
-While this can be more frustrating during development, it esures that your app is always under some sort of network stress.
+While this can be more frustrating during development, it ensures that your app is always under some sort of network stress.

 ## Debug vs Production

 Obviously you don't want to run Network Monkey during production.
-This lib provides several ways to help achieve different behaviour for debug and production apps, based on your app's existing architecture. `NetworkMonkey` is just an interface implemented by two supplied classes: `LiveNetworkMonkey` and `NoOpNetworkMonkey`.
+This lib provides several ways to help achieve different behavior for debug and production apps, based on your app's existing architecture. `NetworkMonkey` is just an interface implemented by two supplied classes: `LiveNetworkMonkey` and `NoOpNetworkMonkey`.

 The simplest approach is to check `BuildConfig.DEBUG` and use `LiveNetworkMonkey`: